socomsystems/documentation/developer_manual/app/intro.rst

 Enable the app
 --------------
-The app can now be enabled on the Nextcloud apps page.
+The app can now be enabled on the cyfrSpaces apps page.

 App architecture
 ----------------